chanioxaris/devops-docker-mooc/Part1.md

 ### 1.14

-We will create our Dockerfile based on ruby:2.6.0 as the project requires this specific ruby version.
-We also need to change the permissions of the tmp directory for the apt-get to be able to update and install nodejs.
+The Dockerfile is located [here](files/Part1/1.13/Dockerfile)

-The new Dockerfile for is located [here](files/1.13/Dockerfile)
+Our Dockerfile is based on `ruby:2.6.0` as the project requires.
+We also need to change the permissions of the `tmp` directory for the `apt-get` to be able to update and then install `node.js`.

-Build a new image from our Dockerfile
+Build a new image from our Dockerfile.

 `$ docker build -t ex_1.14 .`

-Create a new container from `ex_1.14` image in detached mode and publish 3000 port on host machine
+Create a new container from `ex_1.14` image in detached mode and publish `3000` port on host machine.

 `$ docker run -d -p 3000:3000 ex_1.14`

 ![screenshot](img/Part1/1.14_run.png)

-Check if everything is working as expected
+Check if everything is working as expected.

 ![screenshot](img/Part1/1.14_check.jpg)

 ### 1.15

-We will use an example application build with golang which is located [here](files/1.15/golang-example-project)
+The Dockerfile is located [here](files/Part1/1.15/Dockerfile)

-The new Dockerfile is located [here](files/1.15/Dockerfile)
+We will use an example application build with `golang` which is located [here](files/Part1/1.15/golang-example-project)

-Build a new image from our Dockerfile
+Build a new image from our Dockerfile .

 `$ docker build -t ex_1.15 .`

 ![screenshot](img/Part1/1.15_build.png)

-Rename our newly created image
+Tag our newly created image.

 `$ docker tag ex_1.15 chanioxaris/mooc-devops-golang`

 ![screenshot](img/Part1/1.15_tag.png)

-Push our image to Docker Hub.
-Can be found [here](https://hub.docker.com/repository/docker/chanioxaris/mooc-devops-golang)
+Push our image to Docker Hub site and can be found [here](https://hub.docker.com/repository/docker/chanioxaris/mooc-devops-golang)

 `$ docker push chanioxaris/mooc-devops-golang`

 ![screenshot](img/Part1/1.15_push.png)

-Create a new container from `chanioxaris/mooc-devops-golang` image and publish 8080 port on host machine
+Create a new container from `chanioxaris/mooc-devops-golang` image and publish `8080` port on host machine.

 `$ docker run -p 8080:8080 chanioxaris/mooc-devops-golang`

 ![screenshot](img/Part1/1.15_run.png)

-Check if everything is working as expected
+Check if everything is working as expected.

 `$ curl http://localhost:8080/ping`